The short answer

 Protective products:

-- Bag Balm — old-school veterinary balm.
-Cheap + effective. $10–$15
+- Bag Balm: old-school veterinary balm.
+Cheap and effective. $10 to $15.

-- Shea butter or coconut oil — natural alternatives
+- Shea butter or coconut oil: natural alternatives.

 Post-walk protocol: